HectorRicardo/simple-music-app/README.md

 ---
 Reminder: Lifecycle of a service

-An Android service's lifetime depends on whether or not it is *started* and/or *bound*.
+A service remains alive as long as it's *bound*, *started*, or both:

-- **Bound**: One or several activities are bound/linked to the service.
+- **Bound**: One or several Android contexts (such as activities, other services, etc..) are bound/linked to the service.
+After being bound, these contexts are known as "clients".
-- **Started**: The service was put in the STARTED state, for example, by calling `startService()`.
+- **Started**: The service is in the STARTED state.

-A service can be both bound and started.
-As long as a service is in at least one of these states, it won't be destroyed.

 When a service is created, it is initially created into one of these two states.
-To be precise with my words, you can't actually create a service directly.
+You can't actually create a service directly.
 Instead, you do it indirectly by doing one of this:
-- Bind an activity to the service.
-The service will be created if it doesn't exist yet.
-The initial state of the service will be "Bound".
+- Bind a client to the service.
+The service will be created if it doesn't exist yet, and it will be bound to the client.
 - Start the service.
 Again, the service is created if doesn't exist yet.
 Its initial state will be "Started".

-A bound service can then be started, and a started service can then be bound to an activity.
-You can stop a started service, and you can unbind an activity from a bound service.
-But once the service happens to be unbound and stopped, it is destroyed.
+A bound service can then be started, and a started service can then be bound to one or many clients.
+You can stop a started service, and you can unbind a client from a bound service as often as you wish.
+But once the service happens to be both unbound and stopped, it is immediately destroyed.

+IMAGEN diagram flowchart

+---

+Android offers two classes for implementing a client-service architecture in a music app: the `MediaBrowserService` and the `MediaBrowser`.
+- The `MediaBrowserService` will own the player instance and its associated `MediaSession`.
+  Why also the`MediaSession`?
+Because you probably want the player to be controlled from other places as well, even if your app's activity is destroyed.
+Otherwise, if the `MediaSession` lived within the activity, then it would be destroyed when the activity is destroyed.This would imply that your player could only be controlled from external places (e.g. Google Assistant) when the activity was alive.

 The service is created when it is started in response to a media button or when an activity binds to it (after connecting via its MediaBrowser)

-Assuming you started the service beforehand, if your activity is stopped or destroyed (because you switched to another task/you pressed the Android Back button from the activity), your player will remain alive/continue to play, because the Android service is still alive.

-Android offers a Service class precisely for music apps: the `MediaBrowserService`.
-This service will own the player instance and its associated `MediaSession`.
-Why the `MediaSession` as well?
-Because you probably want the player to be controlled from other places even if your app's activity is destroyed.
-Otherwise, if the `MediaSession` lived within the activity, then it would be destroyed when the activity is destroyed.
-This would imply that your player could only be controlled from external places (e.g. Google Assistant) when the activity was alive.

 A `MediaBrowserService` comes along with a `MediaBrowser`.